TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 * options: ['direct', 'pdoo', 'rand', 'default'] [Link](https://github.com/dragonfly/dragonfly/blob/a579b5eadf452e23b07d4caf27b402703b0012b7/dragonfly/opt/gp_bandit.py#L713)
 * Rules for picking opt for specific domain types - [get_default_acq_opt_method_for_domain](https://github.com/dragonfly/dragonfly/blob/a579b5eadf452e23b07d4caf27b402703b0012b7/dragonfly/opt/gp_bandit.py#L154).
 Used when acq_opt_method=='default'.
 See [here](https://github.com/dragonfly/dragonfly/blob/a579b5eadf452e23b07d4caf27b402703b0012b7/dragonfly/opt/gp_bandit.py#L279)

 acq_probs: With what probability should we choose each strategy given in acq.
-If "uniform"
+If "uniform" we we will use uniform probabilities and if "adaptive" we will use adaptive probabilities which weight acquisitions according to how well they do.
 * options: ['uniform', 'adaptive'].
 Can also pass...
 * 'adaptive': See [here](https://github.com/dragonfly/dragonfly/blob/a579b5eadf452e23b07d4caf27b402703b0012b7/dragonfly/opt/gp_bandit.py#L253).